Healthy Homes Assessment St Leonards

 building insulation inspection

-A comfortable, dry home is an ideal house
+A dry and warm home is an ideal home

 Insulation St Leonards

-Insulation needs to meet the R-values for your area
+Insulation needs to be in compliance with the R-values of your area.

-• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Learn more about the Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation standard.

 St Leonards Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+Learn more about The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection